Fooling the primate brain with minimal, targeted image manipulation

+Tuning of parameter(s) to achieve the specified noise level was done by optimization in Python using scipy \citep{2020SciPy-NMeth} function `scipy.optimize.minimize,' as described above.

-\paragraph{Substitute model} To generate adversarial images, a substitute model was trained to predict IT neuronal responses \cite{yamins2014performance}.
-The model was fixed before testing any of the adversarial images at the neuronal and behavioral levels.
-The substitute model comprised a pre-trained CNN (ResNet-101 \citep{he2016deep} trained on ImageNet) and a linear mapping model (Figure~\ref{fig:overview}A).
-Because the 1,000 pre-trained categories do not include our categories of interest (human face and monkey face), we collected thousands of images for these two categories and fine-tuned the ResNet-101 on them.
-Next, a linear model was trained to map extracted image features (layer conv5\_3, the highest convolutional layer) to neuronal responses.
+\paragraph{Substitute model} To generate deceptive images, a substitute model was trained to predict IT neuronal responses.
+The model was fixed before generating and testing deceptive images.
+The substitute model comprised a pre-trained CNN (ResNet-101 \citep{he2016deep} trained on ImageNet) and a linear mapping model (\textbf{Figure~\ref{fig:overview}B}).
+Because the 1,000 pre-trained categories did not include our categories of interest (human face and monkey face), we collected around one thousand images for these two categories for fine-tuning the ResNet-101.
+Next, a linear model was trained to map extracted image features (layer conv5\_3, the last convolutional layer) to neuronal responses.
 The linear model was factorized in the spatial and feature dimensions \citep{klindt2017neural}.
 The spatial module was a convolutional kernel $W_s$.
 The feature module was a mixing pointwise convolution $W_t$, i.e., a weighted sum over the feature dimension.
 Both $W_s$ and $W_t$ were parameterized separately for each IT neuron.
-In sum, the response for neuron $n={1,\dots,22}$ to image $x$ is modeled as
+Thus, the response for neuron $n={1,\dots,22}$ to image $x$ was modeled as